Oliver-Akins/CMPT-306-Group-Game/README.md

 Stats could be upgraded between levels and affected the player power in different ways:
 - Strength: increase damage of weapons.
 - Agility: increase the attack speed and movement speed of the player.
-- Stamnia: increase player health and how increase the effictiveness of health pots.
+- Stamnia: increase player health and the effectiveness .

 ### Weapons
 Several weapons were available to the player, most weapons types focusing on different ranged weapons: